 On the other side of this conflicted world is a good cop called Salat, played by Ibrahim Muchemi.
 He is a deep voiced, grim and proper cop, with an idealistic view of what the city can be.
 It is hard, while experiencing this story, not to see how a city is a living thing, able to create two polar opposite heroes with a different understanding of their roles in the world.
 Both are made men, in the modern sense that they have been trained by the state to do violence on its behalf.
 Ibrahim is a police man, Biko is a soldier.

 Over this story backbone are layers upon layers of themes.
 The primary one is vigilantism, and its utility in a city without a hero.

-Although the character background so far has developed painfully slowly, Biko’s watershed moment seems to be the discovery of marked ballot papers.
+Biko’s watershed moment is the discovery of marked ballot papers.
 He quit his job in the army after that to do something about it and, this is extrapolation, nothing happens.
 Nothing happens because the idea of what is normal in Nairobi is a blueprint upon which everything else can be fit.